JaneliaSciComp/hortacloud/README.md

   * Select your fleet from the list of fleets and then select 'Start' from the `Action` menu.

-* At this point the installtion script you started on your host machine, should continue to completion.
+* At this point the installation script you started on your host machine, should continue to completion.

 ## Import imagery into the Workstation